2025 Indonesian Film Festival

-The 45th Indonesian Film Festival ceremony, presented by Indonesian Film Board and Ministry of Culture, honored the achievements in Indonesian cinema released from 1 September 2024 to 31 August 2025.
+The 45th Indonesian Film Festival ceremony, presented by Ministry of Culture, honored the achievements in Indonesian cinema released from 1 September 2024 to 31 August 2025.
 The ceremony was held on 20 November 2025 at the Teater Jakarta, Ismail Marzuki Park, Central Jakarta.
-It was hosted by actors Ringgo Agus Rahman and Sheila Dara Aisha.
-It was televised by TVRI.
+It was hosted by actors Ringgo Agus Rahman and Sheila Dara Aisha, and televised by TVRI.

 Drama film On Your Lap won the Citra Award for Best Picture, alongside three other awards.
 Action thriller film The Siege at Thorn High won the most awards with five.
-Other winners included Sore: Wife from the Future with four, Home Sweet Loan with two, Jumbo, Panggil Aku Ayah, Sammi, Who Can Detach His Body Parts, The Shadow Strays, Sie, So I Pray, Tambang Emas Ra Ritek with one each.
+Other winners included Sore: A Wife from the Future with four, Home Sweet Loan with two, Call Me Dad, Jumbo, Sammi, Who Can Detach His Body Parts, The Shadow Strays, Sie, So I Pray, Tambang Emas Ra Ritek with one each.
 Romantic musical film Rangga & Cinta won all three audience awards.

 The Lifetime Achievement Awards were presented to actor El Manik, composer Franki Raden, and producer Hendrick Gozali.
 The Antemas Award, a special prize given to the film with the highest number of admissions during its theatrical run, was presented to animated film Jumbo, which garnered 10,233,002 admissions and became the highest-grossing Indonesian film of all-time.